Ammar-Azman/behavior_prediction_jobads_text/README.md

 ## Analysis

 - Deep learning modelling sucessfully exceed the accuracy of base model.
-- Theoritically, by increasing the epochs of training, the model accuracy will improve.
+- Hypotethically, by increasing the epochs of training, the model accuracy will improve too.
 - However, there is a limitation in terms of computation power due to model is trained by using Google Colab free GPU (Tesla T4).
 Kernel has down for some reasons.
 - Possible further experimentation:
     - Case 1: